- National Parks in India

 Established in 1976, this national park has the largest population of Blackbuck.

-The two rivers Parvalia and Alang flows parallel to the national park making it perfect for the
+The two rivers Parvalia and Alang flow parallel to the national park making it perfect for Flora and Fauna.

 Buxa Tiger Reserve